Randal Grichuk Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.
+- The Royals pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Royals' 5.08 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.07).

-- Lynch (0-0) gets the start for the Royals, his second of the season.
+- Singer makes the start for the Royals, his 12th of the season.
+He is 3-4 with a 7.12 ERA and 49 strikeouts through 54 1/3 innings pitched.

-- In his most recent appearance on Sunday, the lefty tossed 5 1/3 innings against the Washington Nationals, allowing two earned runs while surrendering five hits.
+- In his last time out on Saturday, May 27 against the Washington Nationals, the righty tossed five innings, giving up two earned runs while surrendering four hits.

+- In 11 games this season, the 26-year-old has put up a 7.12 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .295 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.